HLR/HetSaul/saul-examples/README.md

 This line of code defines an entity of type `ConllRawToken` and names it as 'tokens' and defines a 'primary key' for it based on the original variables in the original ConllRawToken class.

 #### Defining attributes
-This is done via several constructs depending on the type of the feature for discrete features for example the "discreteAttributesGeneratorOf" is used,
+This is done via several constructs depending on the type of the feature for discrete features for example the `discreteAttributesGeneratorOf` is used,

 ```scala
 val pos = discreteAttributesGeneratorOf[ConllRawToken]('pos) {